pyOpenSci/software-peer-review/how-to/author-guide.md

 If you have a team of people maintaining your package, please be sure that the submitting author is the person who "owns" or leads that maintenance.
-That person will become the long term point of contact for pyOpenSci.
+That person will become the long-term point of contact for pyOpenSci.

 - Please also include the names of all maintainers on the project